Children's Act 1989

-Originally under the Childrens Act 1989 there was great emphasis placed on the rights of parents but as the cases have evolved, a greater emphasis has been placed on the role of grandparents and the wider family in a child’s upbringing.
+Originally under the Children’s Act 1989 there was great emphasis placed on the rights of parents but as the cases have evolved, a greater emphasis has been placed on the role of grandparents and the wider family in a child’s upbringing.

 What are Grandparents rights?

-If relationships have broken down but going to Court seems like an option you would rather avoid, we can offer our Mediation Services to you.
+If relationships have broken down, however, going to Court seems like an option you would rather avoid, we can offer our Mediation Services to you.
 This would involve one of our specialist Mediators sitting down with the parents and grandparents of the child to try and agree contact for the grandchild.

 How Ringrose Law can help

-Often we are asked by our clients, “What are Grandparents Rights?”
-If you are a Grandparent or parent and want to talk to one of our team or find out more about grandparents rights then please do not hesitate to contact us.Contact Children Department
+Often, we are asked by our clients, “What are Grandparents Rights?”.
+If you are a Grandparent or parent and want to talk to one of our team or find out more about the rights of grandparents, then please do not hesitate to contact us.Contact Children Department